thegrene/baycsc.github.io/README.md

 * Ashish Jayamohan

 ## Visit our Website
-Visit our website at baycsc.org!
+Visit our website at [baycsc.tech](baycsc.tech)!
 We look forward to meeting you!

 ## Usage Information
 All of our licensing information has been detailed in our license.
 Any form of usage which may entail any sort of harm is of no ties with BAYCSC.
 Our organization is not responsible for any cleanup of open issues not opened by the general public.